-- 2 Yes, the medical school has both compost and recycling programs accessible to students and faculty. - 1 The medical school has either recycling or compost programs accessible to students and faculty, but not both. - 0 There is no compost or recycling program at the medical school.
+- Yes, the medical school has both compost and recycling programs accessible to students and faculty.

+The medical school has either recycling or compost programs accessible to students and faculty, - The medical school has either recycling or compost programs accessible to students and faculty, but not both. - There is no compost or recycling program at the medical school.

-Score explanation: Throughout UC Berkeley, including the JMP's medical school buildings, University Hall and Berkeley Way West, there are multiple waste bins for trash, recycling, and composting, which are accessible by students and faculty.
-Students are not allowed to eat in classrooms, so there are no 3-in-1 waste bins in classrooms, but there is at least one compost and recycle bin on each floor in Berkeley Way West and University Hall.
+Score explanation: Throughout UC Berkeley, including the JMP's medical school buildings, Golden Bear Center and Berkeley Way West, there are multiple waste bins for trash, recycling, and composting, which are accessible by students and faculty.
+Students are not allowed to eat in classrooms, so there are no 3-in-1 waste bins in classrooms, but there is at least one compost and recycle bin on each floor in Berkeley Way West and Golden Bear Center.

 7. Does the medical school apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?
-3 Yes, the medical school has a dequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
-2 There are sustainability guidelines for food and beverages, but they are insufficient or optional The medical school is engaged in efforts to increase food and beverage sustainability.
-1 1 There are sustainability guidelines for food and beverages, but they are insufficient or optional The medical school is not engaged in efforts to increase food and beverage sustainability.

-0 There are no sustainability guidelines for food and beverages.
+- Yes, the medical school has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The medical school is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.The medical school is not engaged in efforts to increase food and beverage sustainability. - There are no sustainability guidelines for food and beverages.

 Score explanation: In 2020, UC Berkeley successfully increased sustainable food purchases by campus foodservice providers to at least 20%.
 Sustainable food is defined as locally grown or within 250 miles from campus, organic, fair trade or humane.
-However, since UC Berkeley last achieve their goal in 2020, the sustainability guidelines for food and beverages have been optional.
-More specifically, at the Joint Medical Program at UC Berkeley, our faculty and staff members are not engaged in efforts to increase food and beverage sustainability.
+However, since UC Berkeley last achieved their goal in 2020, the sustainability guidelines for food and beverages have been optional.

 8. Does the medical school or institution apply sustainability criteria when making decisions about supply procurement?

-- 3 Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement. - 2 There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is engaged in efforts to increase sustainability of procurement. - 1 There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase sustainability of procurement. - 0 There are no sustainability guidelines for supply procurement.
+Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
+There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The medical school is engaged in efforts to increase sustainability of procurement.
+There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The medical school is not engaged in efforts to increase sustainability of procurement.